Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 ### 1.15.0
 ** Release Date:** TBD

+* Added `KCSActiveUserChangedNotification` as a `NSNotification`.
+Observe this to have code informed when the active user is set or logged out.
 * Deprecated `KCSClient` property `dateStorageFormatString`.
 * Bug fix(es):
     * NSError in completion block now returns full error message info when a business logic error occurs.